chitru/daanfe-copy-01/src/pages/index.md

         url: /features
     content: >-
       Daanfe is a digital agency specialised in digital design and digital marketing.
-We can help you to develop your brand from scratch.
+We can help you to develop your brand from scratch to success.

-      Remember us for: Designing brochures, restaurant menus, logos, advertisement flyers, social media ads & campaign, email ads campaign, website, web application and systems, SEO and many more..
     image: /images/hero.png
     section_id: hero
     title: 'Hi, Welcome to Daanfe. '